 RTS,S was created in 1987 by scientists working in GSK laboratories.
-In early 2001, GSK and PATH—with the support of the Bill & Melinda Gates Foundation—entered into a partnership to develop the vaccine for infants and young children living in malaria endemic regions in sub-Saharan Africa.
-Its efficacy was established in a Phase 3 trial that concluded in 2014.
+Early clinical development was conducted in collaboration with the Walter Reed Army Institute of Research.
+In early 2001, GSK and PATH began a collaboration to develop the vaccine for young children living in malaria-endemic regions in sub-Saharan Africa.
+The Bill & Melinda Gates Foundation provided catalytic funding to PATH for late-stage development of RTS,S between 2001 and 2015.
+The vaccine’s efficacy was established in a large Phase 3 trial that concluded in 2014.

 This vaccine aims to trigger the immune system to defend against the first stages of malaria when the Plasmodium falciparum parasite enters the human host’s bloodstream through a mosquito bite and infects liver cells.
 The vaccine is designed to prevent the parasite from infecting the liver, where it can mature, multiply, reenter the bloodstream, and infect red blood cells, which can lead to disease symptoms.
 To learn more about RTS,S, read the fact sheet.